Loire-Atlantique

-Loire-Atlantique (/fr/; Gallo: Louére-Atantique; Liger-Atlantel; before 1957: Loire-Inférieure, Liger-Izelañ) is a department in Pays de la Loire on the west coast of France, named after the river Loire and the Atlantic Ocean.
-It had a population of 1,429,272 in 2019.
+Loire-Atlantique (/fr/; Gallo: Leire-de-Bertègn; Liger-Atlantel; before 1957: Loire-Inférieure, Liger-Izelañ) is a department in the economical administrative region of Pays de la Loire and the historical and cultural region of Brittany on the west coast of France, named after the river Loire and the Atlantic Ocean.
+It had a population of 1,487,570 in 2023.